School board votes to keep mask mandate until January

-Masks will be required in Pitt County Schools until the end of the fall semester, the Board of Education decided Monday.
+A mask requirement will continue in Pitt County Schools until Christmas break but is set to be lifted in January.

-The board voted unanimously to make masks optional for spring semester, though some members wanted to end the mask mandate immediately.
+The Board of Education voted unanimously Monday to make masks optional for spring semester, though some members wanted to end the mask mandate immediately.

+More than 60 people turned out for the meeting, at least one carrying a sign protesting masks and another wearing a T-shirt that read “DISOBEY.”
+Only those who signed up to speak were permitted inside the meeting room, while others were seated in two adjacent rooms.

+Parent Taylor Keith, one of about 20 people to address the board, wore a shirt that read, “I DON’T CO-PARENT WITH THE GOVERNMENT.”
+On Tuesday, he criticized the district for not allowing parents in the same room with the board.

 District 5 representative Anna Barrett Smith said masks needed to continue because high school students will have exams next week.
 Without the mandate, she said, they risk being quarantined and having to make up tests later.